 As children get older homework provides an opportunity for them to develop the skills of independent learning, and this should increasingly become its main purpose.
 It is important that children should gradually get into the habit of regularly devoting periods of time to study on their own.
-By the time children reach years 5 and 6 their homework will cover a wider range of tasks and curriculum content.
-This will ensure that, in relation to homework their transition to secondary school is as smooth as possible.
+By the time children reach years 5 and 6, homework will help their transition to secondary school be as smooth as possible.